 Ophthalmological trials usually follow participants for a set duration after randomisation.
 However, this approach poses a dilemma about how to treat the first randomised participants when they reach the end of their follow-up, long before the end of the trial when the results will be known.
 This challenge is especially acute if follow-up stops when a participant experiences the primary outcome.
 When evaluating an intervention that is not available outside a trial, this means either stopping an intervention that may be effective or providing open label treatment outside the trial.
 Both approaches risk anecdotal information about the effects of treatment (from the usual care follow-up of participants who have completed follow-up) becoming available before the trial reports, potentially biasing trial personnel.
 Withdrawing treatment that may be effective from participants at the end of follow-up may also be considered unethical and inappropriate when participants have volunteered to contribute to the evidence base for the intervention.
-To avoid this dilemma, we intend to try to keep participants in the trial until all participants have a minimum of 12 months follow-up and the trial will be close to reporting [53].
-This approach is consistent with how adalimumab is used in practice in patients who are maintained on it successfully, so will contribute valuable longer-term evidence about the intervention, but it requires more IMP.
+To avoid this dilemma, we intend to try to keep participants in the placebocontrolled randomised controlled trial (RCT), including repeat TRIs, until the trial will be close to reporting, a maximum of 170 weeks (40 months), then for up to a further 76 weeks (18 months) in an open-label extension (OLE) [53].
+This approach is consistent with how adalimumab is used in practice in patients who are maintained on it successfully, so will contribute valuable longer-term evidence about the intervention, but it requires more IMP and open-label adalimumab.
 It is likely to foster better commitment among participants and was supported by the PPI consultation.

-Following participants until all have completed a minimum duration of follow-up requires a strategy for managing repeated TFs.
-In the event of a TF in either eye, a participant will stop taking the IMP and re-start open label treatment with adalimumab.
+Keeping participants in the RCT and OLE until the study will be close to reporting requires a strategy for managing repeated TFs.
+In the event of a TF in either eye during the RCT, a participant will stop taking the IMP and re-start open label treatment with adalimumab.
 In effect, this is the same as re-entering the protocol for the TRI (with other medications, including oral prednisolone being prescribed at the discretion of the treating ophthalmologist).
-If the participant again meets the criteria for being a "responder" at 16 weeks, he/she will re-start trial follow-up but switch to the alternative IMP to the one provided at randomisation.
+If the participant again meets the criteria for being a "responder" at 16 weeks, he/she will re-start trial follow-up (RCT2) but switch to the alternative IMP to the one provided at randomisation.
 If the participant does not meet the criteria for "responder" at 16 weeks, he/she will be withdrawn from the trial, without unmasking allocation.
 Consistent with the PPI consultation, a maximum of two switches will be allowed, i.e. adalimumab-placebo-adalimumab or placebo-adalimumab-placebo.
+In the event of a TF in either eye during the OLE, a participant will exit the trial (adalimumab is available in usual care for patients with active disease).